wdk-docs/PHP-Manual/Function-Reference/Database-Extensions/Mongo/MongoGridFS.rst

   array("files_id" => 123456789, "n" => 3, "data" => new MongoBinData("jkl"));
  ?>

-Of course, the default chunk size is thousands of bytes, but that makes an unwieldy example.
+当然, 默认块大小是千字节, but that makes an unwieldy example.

-跨语言的兼容性
+跨语言兼容
 --------------------

 You should be able to use any files created by MongoGridFS with any other drivers, and vice versa.
 However, some drivers expect that all metadata associated with a file be in a "metadata" field.
 If you're going to be using other languages, it's a good idea to wrap info you might want them to see in a "metadata" field.
 For example, instead of: